Research

 Abstract

 The recent European Global Gateway Initiative pledged more than 300 billion euros in public and private investment in infrastructure to satisfy international demand while maximizing the economic interests of member countries.
 However, European development cooperation policy is traditionally far removed from the hard sectors, with an emphasis on promoting democracy and social well-being.
 How has the European development cooperation architecture evolved to support infrastructure investment in the Global South?
-We trace the way in which the European Commission has reformed the European development architecture to place national Development Finance Institutions (DFIs) center stage in the financing of the Global Gateway Initiative (GGI).
-The Commission opened up European guarantees to competition, to enable DFIs to benefit more from them relative to the European Investment Bank (EIB).
+We trace the way in which the European Commission has reformed the European development architecture to place national Development Finance Institutions (DFIs) center stage in the financing of the Global Gateway Initiative.
 Using an original database, we show that DFIs are at the core of the GGI initiative and that the projects funded support European economic interests.

 Works in Progress

-- Small Donors and the World Bank's IFC
+- Small Donors and the World Bank's IFC: Explaining Co-Financing in Development

 - Sustainability Risk Mitigation in International Development Finance